Renault Clio: Design, development and introduction

 Development of the second generation of Clio, (designated X65) commenced in 1991, just one year after the May 1990 launch of the first generation Clio.
 The initial development stage was led by Jean Terramorsi but switched head development as time and development stages went on.
 Pierre Beuzit became project manager of the program in 1992, and then in December 1993 a final design developed under the leadership of Patrick Le Quément was subsequently approved for pre production.
 In the first quarter of 1994 Renault rented a 129,600-square-foot building in Saint-Quentin-en-Yvelines, west of Paris, employing more than 600 people from both Renault itself and all of its suppliers.
 Renault's Guyancourt technical centre became the main hub for development of the platform at this time, becoming responsible for the chassis, suspension and drivetrain.
 New concepts such as making panels out of unusual materials to save in weight and repair costs were proposed, for example, the front wings were made of plastic (following criticisms of corrosion/rusting on the Clio 1 and based on technology developed for the Renault Espace) and the bonnet was made out of aluminum in some production versions for weight reduction to combat fuel costs.
 Forty separate teams were created, each responsible for a section of the car.
 In February 1997, management moved its predicted market launch by nearly a month from the 15th March 1998 to the 11th April 1998.
 Around the same time as this pushback, prototyping had almost been completed and pre-production units began to be constructed at Flins for final tweaks and improvements.

-The second generation of the Clio was officially launched on April 11, 1998 - with Renault's marketing campaign emphasizing it's much more bulbous and modern design, improved safety features, and overall better driving experience compared to its predecessor.
+The second generation of the Clio was officially launched on April 11, 1998, with Renault's marketing campaign emphasizing its curvaceous design, new safety features, and superior driving experience to its predecessor's.

+Trim levels

 Trim levels at launch

 At launch, 4 different engine sizes and configurations were available.
 A 1.2L 8V (60 hp) engine which was typically available in the entry-level trims, a 1.4L 8V (75 hp) engine, and a 1.6L 16V (90 hp) engine for those who wanted a sportier driving experience.
 There were 3 different trim levels, the RN, RT an RXE.
 They represented the base spec, mid range spec and high spec models.

 The RN was the entry-level trim with essential features only, like manual windows and a simple radio.

 The RT/E offered more comfort features, like power windows, central locking, and higher quality seats and door cards.

 The RXE was the highest spec trim at launch, and came with features such as air conditioning, alloy wheels and 60W stereo systems.